openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 * `-d DEVICE, --device DEVICE`
                         Specify the target device.
 The default value is `CPU`.
 * `-ov OV_PATH, --ov_path OV_PATH`
                         OV repo path.
-The default method is try to find the absolute path of OV repo (by using script path).
+The default method is to try to find the absolute path of OV repo (by using the script path).
 * `-w WORKING_DIR, --working_dir WORKING_DIR`
                         Specify a working directory to save all artifacts, such as reports, models, `conformance_irs`, etc.
 * `-t TYPE, --type TYPE`